Colum McCann Quote

 About Colum McCann

 McCann is the author of seven novels, including Apeirogon (2020), TransAtlantic (2013) and the National Book Award-winning Let the Great World Spin (2009).
 He has also written three collections of short stories, including Thirteen Ways of Looking, released in October 2015.
-His next book, American Mother, released March 2024 and tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
-His next novel, Twist, is set to be released in 2025.
+American Mother was released in March 2024 and tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
+His latest novel, Twist, was released in March 2025.